Pro Se Litigant

 Certiorari is an extensive topic.
 This page focuses on the use of Certiorari to quash an order for trial, when that order is wrongly made by a Judge presiding over a Preliminary Inquiry in Canada.
 The precedents below contain significant legal points, regardless of whether the accused person won or lost the case.

-Stage 1: Learning the Law – You may find, as this writer does, that the ‘story’ part of a precedent (the series of events) can sound dismal or repelling.
+Stage 1: Learning the Law – The ‘story’ part of a precedent (the sequence of events) often sounds dismal or repelling.
 Case law indeed is an archive of the anguish of humanity.
-During your initial reading, you might ignore the story portion and instead be inspired by, and study, the law points.
-Structure of a precedent: The law arguments are set off in large blocks under separate headings, placed after the narration of the crime or near the end of the precedent.
+During your initial reading of a case, you may ignore the story portion and instead be inspired by, and study, the law points.
+The most common structure of a precedent, in order of appearance:

 Tip – To find out if a legal opinion is divided, search within the document for the word ‘dissent.’
 Appeal Courts and the Supreme Court prevent tie votes by assigning an odd number of judges to hear each case.
 When a ruling is unanimous, only one opinion appears, written by a single judge.
 When a decision is divided, the majority opinion is written first, followed by the dissenting (minority) opinion.
 Therefore: the end of a precedent will not necessarily tell you who won or lost an appeal.